TESTMECS/lua-odin/README.md

 |---| --- |
 |bnot: '~21->22' | bnot: '!21->22' |
 # Status
+- Evaluator is ok for now.
+Make it look nice.
+# Bugs
-- Working on refactoring evaluator.
+- Repl segfaults on function call.